SwedbankPay/developer.swedbankpay.com/introduction.md

 get an [introduction to **hypermedia**, please watch this 20 minute video][the-rest-and-then-some].

-{% include alert.html type="warning" icon="warning" header="Don't build URIs"
+{% include alert.html type="warning" icon="warning" header="Don't build URLs"
-body=" It is very important that only the base URIs of Swedbank Pay's APIs are stored in your system.
-All other URIs are returned dynamically in the response.
+body=" It is very important that only the base URLs of Swedbank Pay's APIs are stored in your system.
+All other URLs are returned dynamically in the response.
-Swedbank Pay cannot guarantee that your implementation will remain working if you store any other URIs in your system.
-When performing requests, please make sure to use the complete URIs that are returned in the response. **Do not attempt to parse or build** upon the returned data – you should not put any special significance to the information you might glean from an URI.
-URIs should be treated as opaque identifiers you can use to retrieve the identified resource – nothing more, nothing less.
+Swedbank Pay cannot guarantee that your implementation will remain working if you store any other URLs in your system.
+When performing requests, please make sure to use the complete URLs that are returned in the response. **Do not attempt to parse or build** upon the returned data – you should not put any special significance to the information you might glean from an URL.
+URLs should be treated as opaque identifiers you can use to retrieve the identified resource – nothing more, nothing less.
 If you don't follow this advice, your integration most assuredly will break when Swedbank Pay makes updates in the future.
 " %}

-### Storing URIs
+### Storing URLs

-{% include alert.html type="success" icon="link" header="Storing URIs" body="In
+{% include alert.html type="success" icon="link" header="Storing URLs" body="In
-general, URIs should be **discovered** in responses to previous requets, **not stored**." %}
+general, URLs should be **discovered** in responses to previous requets, **not stored**." %}

-However, URIs that are used to create new resources can be stored or hard coded.
+However, URLs that are used to create new resources can be stored or hard coded.
-Also, the URI of the generated resource can be stored on your end to `GET` it at a later point.
-Note that the URIs should be stored as opaque identifiers and should not be parsed or interpreted in any way.
+Also, the URL of the generated resource can be stored on your end to `GET` it at a later point.
+Note that the URLs should be stored as opaque identifiers and should not be parsed or interpreted in any way.

-{% include alert.html type="warning" icon="warning" header="Operation URIs"
+{% include alert.html type="warning" icon="warning" header="Operation URLs"
-body="URIs that are returned as part of the `operations` in each response should not be stored." %}
+body="URLs that are returned as part of the `operations` in each response should not be stored." %}

-See the abbreviated example below where `psp/creditcard/payments` from the `POST` header is an example of the URI that can be stored, as it is used to create a new resource.
-Also, the `/psp/creditcard/payments/{{ page.payment_id}}` URI can be stored in order to retrieve the created payment with an HTTP `GET` request later.
+See the abbreviated example below where `psp/creditcard/payments` from the `POST` header is an example of the URL that can be stored, as it is used to create a new resource.
+Also, the `/psp/creditcard/payments/{{ page.payment_id}}` URL can be stored in order to retrieve the created payment with an HTTP `GET` request later.

-The URIs found within `operations` such as the `href` of `update-payment-abort`, `{{ page.api_url }}/psp/creditcard/payments/{{ page.payment_id }}` should not be stored.
+The URLs found within `operations` such as the `href` of `update-payment-abort`, `{{ page.api_url }}/psp/creditcard/payments/{{ page.payment_id }}` should not be stored.

-In order to find which operations you can perform on a resource and the URI of the operation to perform, you need to retrieve the resource with an HTTP `GET` request first and then find the operation in question within the `operations` field.
+In order to find which operations you can perform on a resource and the URL of the operation to perform, you need to retrieve the resource with an HTTP `GET` request first and then find the operation in question within the `operations` field.